DominikaSzypulska/Clinic/README.md

 You can download XAMPP [here](http://www.apachefriends.org/en/xampp-windows.html#641).
 After correct installation, launch the XAMPP control panel.
 Here you need to enable Apache and MySQL server by clicking "Start" in the Actions column.
-You should also have a database that can be created via *localhost/phpmyadmin*.
+You should also have a database MySQL that can be created via *localhost/phpmyadmin*.
 Then put the project folder in *xampp/htdocs* and run in your browser by typing *localhost/clinic/login.php*.

 ## Status